DMParker1/DMParker1/README.md

 # Daniel M. Parker

----
-I am a field-grounded spatial epidemiologist, medical geographer, and anthropological demographer with strong on-the-ground epidemiological credentials.
-I am equally at home with satellite data, behind a computer, or in remote field settings engaging with community narratives.
-I blend anthropological, demographic, and geographic methods to unpack how human behavior and environmental factors converge to influence infectious disease dynamics.
-My work is both regionally focused—particularly in Southeast Asia—and methodologically rich, combining field data, spatial modeling, and public health relevance, with a growing emphasis on the spatial politics of health.
+I am a spatial epidemiologist, medical geographer, and anthropological demographer working at the intersection of infectious disease ecology, mobility, and marginality.
+My research blends anthropological, demographic, and geographic methods to examine how human behavior and environmental factors shape disease dynamics, with particular focus on Southeast Asia.

 ---

 ### Now